 Our Degrees and Programs

-The School of Natural Resources and Environment is a professional school dedicated to preparing the next generation of practitioners for leadership positions in the management of resources so that they may meet the full range of human needs on a sustainable basis.
+The University of Michigan's School of Natural Resources and Environment is a professional school dedicated to preparing the next generation of practitioners for leadership positions in the management of resources so that they may meet the full range of human needs on a sustainable basis.

-The school offers two master's degrees: an M.S.
-(Master of Science) in Natural Resources and Environment and an M.L.A.
-(Master of Landscape Architecture) in Landscape Architecture.
+The school offers two master's degrees: a Master of Science (MS) in Natural Resources and Environment and a Master of Landscape Architecture (MLA).

 - Conservation Ecology

 - Sustainable Systems

 Students pursuing an MLA degree choose from two tracks:

 - Three-year accredited MLA degree